KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\contacts\forms.py:35`

 **Description**:
-The `filter_contacts_adv_filters_query` method is likely designed to apply advanced filtering criteria to a list of contacts within the EeazyCRM application, enabling users to refine and retrieve specific contact information based on complex search parameters.
+The method `filter_contacts_adv_filters_query` is likely used to filter contacts based on some advanced query parameters in the EeazyCRM application.
+It's not clear who calls this method without additional context.

 ---